 In 2020, some countries saw demand for toilet paper and dried pasta explode overnight, while movement restrictions meant that holiday bookings came to a standstill.
 In 2021, we then became familiar with the revenge traveller, with over 41 percent of consumers jumping in their cars to reach “staycation” destinations… only months later for vehicles to be lining up at gas stations as supply chain issues caused a fuel crisis in the UK.

 Dynamic pricing can be crucial to guarantee the value of a product or service, acting like a balancer on the overall demand ecosystem.
 But we also need to be realistic about demand-based pricing.
-As described in this Pricing Dos and Don’ts article, such situations are an occasion to demonstrate to customers, and to the community, the values that a company stands for.
-Being perceived as making tactical price increases or taking advantage of customers can result in significant backlash and violate regulations – even if the true reason behind the price increase is a demand-based algorithm (see examples of machine-based dynamic pricing gone wrong here).
+Being perceived as making tactical price increases or taking advantage of customers can result in significant backlash and violate regulations – even if the true reason behind the price increase is a demand-based algorithm.

 When is demand-based pricing not the right strategy?